 The red brick building, which was accessed off Yarm Road, was demolished in 2009.

-St Aidan’s is a smaller than average size academy and its commitment to the education, care and support of its students, together with efforts to raise educational outcomes, make it popular with parents.
-The Academy has become a school of choice and a source of pride for our students, parents and the local community.
+St Aidan’s is a smaller than average size academy and its commitment to the education, care and support of its pupils, together with efforts to raise educational outcomes, make it popular with parents.
+The Academy has become a school of choice and a source of pride for our pupils, parents and the local community.

 The new building provides a bright, motivational learning environment with flexible spaces and numerous breakout areas, which provide fantastic opportunities for innovative and engaging teaching and learning.

-There are currently 670 students on roll, the majority of whom live locally.
-The Academy has places for 700.
+There are currently 512 pupils on roll, the majority of whom live locally, with figures as follows: